 READ THIS FIRST:

-The Massachusetts eviction and foreclosure moratorium bill was signed into law on April 20.
+The Massachusetts eviction and foreclosure moratorium bill was signed into law on April 20, 2020 and is set to expire on October 17, 2020.
 It prohibits evictions at all stages, from notice quit to court action to seeking executions to evict.
 It prevent foreclosures and offers a forbearance plan for resident owners of 1-4 unit buildings.

 This law is a big win!
 You can’t be evicted even if you can’t pay.
 But, we encourage you to send a letter to your landlord of mortgage company explaining in very simple terms that you can’t pay due to COVID-19.